VENKATAREDDYMOHAN/clgproject/README.md

 📑 Two-part exam structure:

       Part A – 10 short questions (2 marks each)

       Part B – 5 descriptive questions with OR options (10 marks each)

 🎯 Questions mapped to COs & Bloom’s Taxonomy levels

 📂 Professional formatting using python-docx

-🛠️ Tech Stack
+Tech Stack:

 Backend: Flask (Python)